ajhenley/gitbook/objectorientation.md

 The interface is those methods which are publicly available for use by other programmers.

 Extending classes with inheritance
 A more generalized class like Animal can be extended to a more specialized class like cow, bird and fish.
-All of the features of Animal are the same amongst the different species.

-All cars are vehicles but not all vehicles are cars?
+All the features of Animal are the same amongst different species.
+But cows, birds and fish have their own specialized methods.
+One can give milk, the other can fly and the other can swim.
+Finally, keep in mind that all cows are animals but not all animals are cows.

-Getting more abstract